cockroachdb/docs/v2.2/cluster-setup-troubleshooting.md

 If you’re not seeing the output above, check for the following:

 -   `connection refused` error, which indicates you have not included some flag that you used to start the node.
 We have additional troubleshooting steps for this error [here](https://www.cockroachlabs.com/docs/dev/common-errors.html#connection-refused).
 -   The node crashed.
-To ascertain if the node crashed, run `ps` to look for the `cockroach` process.
+To ascertain if the node crashed, run `ps | grep cockroach` to look for the `cockroach` process.
 If you cannot locate the cockroach process (i.e., it crashed), [file an issue](https://www.cockroachlabs.com/docs/dev/file-an-issue.html), including the logs from your node and any errors you received.

 ## Cannot run a multi-node CockroachDB cluster on the same machine